aadi123/aadi123.github.io/content/posts/2023-year-in-review.md

 ## Looking forward to 2024
     That being said, I am really looking forward to 2024.
 I think I have learned a lot of lessons last year.
     This year, some goals I want to try to achieve include:
-    1. Reducing social media usage, especially Facebook, Instagram and Youtube.
+    1. Reducing social media usage, especially Facebook, Instagram and scrolling on YouTube shorts.
     2. Work on building personal projects in my areas of interest
     3. Keep practicing Carnātic Music in my free time
     4. Work on building a stable physical regimen.